spagettikod/enpeeem/README.md

 ```
 Local npm registry and proxy.

 Packages are served from the given path.
-If the flag proxypath is set the
+Run in proxy mode to download from
-request will be proxied to the remote registry and the result stored at
+remote registry and save tarballs if they are not found locally at path.
-the given path.

 Usage:
   enpeeem [flags] <path>